These eraser stamped bunnies make a quick and easy craft for kids. The post includes more fun spring activities for kids, as well!

 We used a pen to add faces to some of our bunnies once the paint dried, but others (like the running bunny) they decided to keep plain white.

-More Spring and Easter Crafts for Kids
+More Spring Activities for Kids

 More Bunny Crafts and Activities for Kids